Vital Wings

 Bella — Marketing & Product Launch

 Experienced in marketing and product launch.
-Leads storytelling, outreach, and partnership-building with health NGOs and public health stakeholders, turning prototype validation into real-world pilot deployments.
+Leads storytelling, outreach, and partnership-building with public health stakeholders, turning prototype validation into real-world pilot deployments.

 Focus: positioning & narrative · outreach · pilots & go-to-market